 2512 I STREET NW

-The south side of the I Street features nine row houses, built in 1911 (2512-2528 I St.).
+The south side of the 2500 block of I Street features nine row houses, built in 1911 (2512-2528 I Street).
+They are brick, two-bays-wide and two stories high.
 They are set back from the street allowing room for terraced gardens.
-Even though these houses have more land than others in the neighborhood, they were built as low cost housing for working people.
+Even though these houses have more land than others in the neighborhood, they were built as low-cost housing for working people.